-We’ve made it to the future… 2017.
-Just looking at those majestic numbers is making us a little weepy.
+We’ve made it to a new year… 2017.
 To stave off the post-2016 feels, we’re going to instead harness those emotions to bring you the best ExaVault update you can handle.

-Now that we have both feet firmly planted in the future, it’s time to do a quick security audit.
+It’s time to do a quick security audit.
 Luckily, we’re here to make it easy for you to beef up your security measures.
-As an account admin, you can go to the Account tab in SWFT, then click on the Preferences tab.
+As an account admin, you can go to the My Account section, then click on the Preferences tab.
 From there, you will find several security settings.
-Let’s talk about them in greater detail:
+Let’s look at them in greater detail:

 Enforce Complex Passwords